spryker/spryker-docs/docs/scos/user/features/202108.0/customer-account-management-feature-overview/customer-accounts-overview.md

 | Shopping Carts | ✓ |  |
 | Wishlist |  | ✓ |

-For details on how customer accounts can be created, see [Customer Registration overview](/docs/scos/user/features/{{page.version}}/customer-account-management-feature-overview/customer-registration-overview.html).
+For details about how customer accounts can be created, see [Customer Registration overview](/docs/scos/user/features/{{page.version}}/customer-account-management-feature-overview/customer-registration-overview.html).

 Customers manage their accounts directly on the Storefront.
 If a customer updates an account, the data is synchronized, and the Back Office user sees the updated information in the Back Office&nbsp;<span aria-label="and then">></span> **Customers&nbsp;<span aria-label="and then">></span> Customers** section.
 The exceptions are newsletter subscriptions and password changes: this information is not stored in the Back Office.